The Transfer Admission Process

 Yes, most students completing an associate degree are finishing it during the same semester they are applying to JMU, or over the summer.
 Just remember to apply for graduation from your community college and send a final transcript with your final grades and the degree posted to JMU so that we can apply your transfer credit and waive general education.

-No, the GAA is only for transfer students; the definition of a transfer student is someone who has completed or is in the process of completing at least 24 credits after graduating from high school.
-A student earning their high school diploma simultaneously with an associate degree must apply as a freshman, which means adhering to the freshman application requirements.
+No, the GAA is only for transfer students.
+A student earning their high school diploma simultaneously with an associate degree must apply as a first-year student, which means adhering to the first-year application requirements.

 No. See the answer above.